-Ninety years ago today, Barcombe born Henry Alfred Saunders made the supreme sacrifice for his King and Country.
+Ninety years ago today, Henry Alfred Saunders made the supreme sacrifice for his King and Country.
 This is his story:

 Henry was possibly known as Alfred Saunders.
 Chailey Parish Magazine first notes him as Saunders, Private A, 3rd Royal Sussex, England and this information is then repeated monthly up to and including November 1916.
 In October 1916 however, the magazine notes Saunders, Pte H, 22nd London Regt, France.
-I think these are probably one and the same man.
+These are one and the same man.

 On his short service attestation form dated 25th February 1916, Henry Saunders’s age is given as 27 years and three months.
-This places his date of birth to around November or December 1888.
-The 1901 census however, notes his age as ten years; the 1891 census notes his age as one year.
+This places his date of birth to around November or December 1889.

-Henry joined the regiment at Chichester on 29th February and was posted to depot.
-On 3rd March he was posted to the reserve 3rd Battalion.
+Henry joined the regiment at Chichester on 29th February and was posted to the regimental depot.
+On the 3rd March he was posted to the reserve 3rd (Special Reserve) Battalion.

 On 19th June 1916 he was transferred to the 3/22nd London Regiment and given a new number: 5695.
 This battalion had been formed in March 1915 at Tadworth and had remained in billets for the winter.
 In January 1916 it had moved to Winchester and on 8th April 1916 became a reserve battalion.